finnhodgkin/mini-reviews/README.md

 1. To share the review link copy/paste the page's url.
 1. Have fun.

+### Image caching

+Github is really annoying about image caching so sometimes it takes a while to update the image.

 As an example, below is the review link for this repo.
 Feel free to add a review :sparkles:):

 <a href='http://52.50.84.179/badge/mini%20reviews'><img src='http://52.50.84.179/badge-svg/mini%20reviews.svg' alt='rating badge' height='22' /></a>